bresnow/CNXT/README.md

 ## Demo

 Visit the [Demo](https://remix-gun.fltngmmth.com).
 In another window visit the [Peer](https:/dev.cnxt.app).
 In the first window use the object builder form by entering the key and value.
 Refresh the peer window to find your mutation.
+It works but it's still in development.

 ## Development